 Layer size constraint normalized relative to the layer 0 size (real, real, 0.0…1.0).

 When specified for an image layer, size= constrains the layer image’s width, or height, or both.
-The image will be scaled to be no larger than
+The image is scaled to be no larger than

 size=.
 If a normalized size is specified, it is relative to the size of layer 0.
 If both